 Billy Dee Williams,

-Ken Harrison is an artist that makes sculptures.
-One day he is involved in a car accident, and is paralyzed from his neck.
+Ken Harrison is an artist who makes sculptures.
+One day he is involved in a car accident, and is paralyzed from his neck down.
 All he can do is talk, and he wants to die.
 In hospital he make friends with some of the staff, and they support him when he goes to trial to be allowed to die.
 Written by

 Eva Kristin Berntzen <firstname.lastname@example.org>